 Keeping software in good working order saves money in ways that often go unseen.
 Regular upkeep stops small glitches from growing into costly breakdowns.
 Think of it like changing your car’s oil regularly instead of waiting for the engine to fail.

 When systems run smoothly, workers spend less time wrestling with technical problems and more time on tasks that bring in money.
-A study by Gartner found that unplanned downtime costs businesses an average of $5,600 per minute.
+According to Gartner, unplanned downtime can cost businesses an average of $5,600 per minute.

 Can’t we just replace our old systems with new ones?